WillySeahh/otot-task-a/README.md

 LEARNING OBJECTIVE: To understand how containerization works and what its advantages are.

 MARKING SCHEME:
-● Demonstrate ability to write simple Dockerfile (1 mark) ● Setup Nginx and run a reverse proxy (1 mark)
+● Demonstrate ability to write simple Dockerfile (1 mark)
+● Setup Nginx and run a reverse proxy (1 mark)
 ● Demonstrate ability to use Docker Hub registry to keep track of images (1 mark)

 There are total 3 containers running `Nginx`.
 The 2 websites run in `webpage1` and `webpage2` container.
 The reverse proxy server run in `reverseproxy` container.

 You can access the website1 at http://localhost/website1 and website2 at http://localhost/website2.
 The default http://localhost or any other directory will result a 404 error page.

-# Running the Task A
+# Guide to running task-a

 1. Clone this repository by using `git clone https://github.com/WillySeahh/otot-task-a`.
 2. Navigate to the project root directory by using `cd otot-task-a`.